-- Vehicle model: Similarly to brand, the model will affect the anticipated cost to insure your vehicle.
-Higher-end models are more expensive to insure, and your premium will reflect that.
+- Vehicle make and model: Higher-end models are more expensive to insure, and your premium will reflect that.

 - Theft prevention systems: Active and passive theft prevention systems affect your premium to different degrees.
-Active systems require the driver to perform an action to arm them, while passive systems are automatically armed whenever the vehicle isn’t being driven.
 Passive systems are generally preferred by insurance companies.

 Why Is Car Insurance For New Drivers So Expensive?

 While higher rates for new drivers are definitely frustrating, they are admittedly understandable.
 New drivers have two factors going against them: inexperience and lack of track record.